-There are wonderful reasons to replace the siding on your home.
+There are wonderful reasons to do a siding replacement on your home.
 Choosing a new siding can offer a great return on investment.
 New siding will make your home look nicer and more efficiently protect it from inclement weather.
 Upgrading your siding option can make your old house feel brand new while raising the home value, but it’s not necessarily important for R-values.

 For instance, vinyl siding is slightly less effective at stopping energy transfer than brick, but the R-value almost triples when you add insulation separately!